michaelhb/superplot/README.rst

     pip install superplot

-Superplot requires Python 2.7+ and uses the following libraries:
+Superplot requires Python 2.7+ or Python 3 and uses the following libraries:

 * prettytable
 * pyyaml